EllieCho/Imaris-XTension-Cochlear-Analysis/SpotsToCylinder_User_Guide.md

 > **When does this appear?**
 > - With **Sequential**, this dialog only appears if you have more than 255 spots.
 > - With **Match Imaris Spot ID (+1)**, this appears if any Spot ID + 1 exceeds 255 — which can happen if Imaris has assigned large ID numbers to your spots.
 > Upgrading to 16-bit is recommended whenever this dialog appears.
+Note that this will increase your file size.